CAAPIM/Releases/README.md

 | Cordova  | <li>7.0.1, 7.10, and 8.0.0 </li>         |
 | Xamarin  | <li>(iOS) 9.0 through 12.0</li><li>(Android) 4.4.2 through 9.0</li> |

+**Note**: The Mobile SDK for Android is compatible with ProGuard, the open source tool that makes Android and Java apps smaller and faster.
 **Note**: Our Mobile SDK is tested only on devices using official platform versions.
 The SDK may behave in unexpected ways if users have devices with unsupported versions.

 ### Known Issues